sav-che/TL-2/Authors/Walter, Heinrich (Karl) {std. He. Walter}.md

-> [!cite] BHL link: this entry starts at [page 49](https://www.biodiversitylibrary.org/item/103250#page/109/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 49](https://www.biodiversitylibrary.org/page/33066389) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Walter, Heinrich \[Karl\] (1898-x), German (Odessa-born) botanist; studied at Jena; assistant, lecturer and professor of botany Heidelberg Univ.
 1920-1932; director of the Botanical Institute of the Stuttgart Technical Univ.
 1932-1941; director of the Institute of general botany Posen Univ.
-1941-1945; director of the Botanical Institute Stuttgart-Hohenheim from 1945; travelled widely in Africa, Australia, and New Zealand; outstanding plant geographer. (*He.
-Walter*).
+1941-1945; director of the Botanical Institute Stuttgart-Hohenheim from 1945; travelled widely in Africa, Australia, and New Zealand; outstanding plant geographer.
+**Abbreviated name**: *He.
+Walter*

 #### Herbarium and types